chemfiles/chemfiles/doc/src/installation.rst

 In order to build the core library, you will need a C++11 capable compiler.
 Chemfiles is automatically tested agaist GCC (>= 4.8) on Linux, OSX and Windows (mingw-w64); clang (>= 3.3) on Linux and OS X and MSCV 14 on Windows.
-It was also compiled sucessfully with Intel C++ compilers.
-Please report any sucessfull compilation with other compilers!
+It was also compiled sucessfuly with Intel C++ compilers.
+Please report any sucessful compilation with other compilers!
+Chemfiles also uses the `CMake`_ build system, which is available in all the package managers.

-Some optional functionalities of chemfiles needs aditional library:

-* The `NetCDF`_ library is needed to read and write the AMBER NetCDF format.
-  It is available in all the package managers.

-Finally, chemfiles needs uses the `CMake`_ build system, which is available in all the package managers.

 On UNIX-like systems (Linux, OS X, ...)
 """""""""""""""""""""""""""""""""""""""